highfem/tqdne/README.md

       ```

 2.
-   There are two ways to install the package: you can either install the package with [`uv`](https://github.com/astral-sh/uv) which will us the versions of all dependencies that we are using for development, or you install using the `pip` installer which will install the latest versions of all dependencies.
+   There are two ways to install the package: you can either install the package with [`uv`](https://github.com/astral-sh/uv) which will use the versions of all dependencies that we are using for development, or you install the package using the `pip` installer which will install the latest versions of all dependencies.

    a) **Recommended**: Install all dependencies and the package with [`uv`](https://github.com/astral-sh/uv), via